chrisdeaner/chrisdeaner.github.io/pages/lyrics.md

 #### Making the Horse Drink

-pack your bags
-and meet me on a plane that leaves today
+Pack your bags and meet me on a plane that leaves today
-waiting for a heart attack
-is no reason for you to stay
+Waiting for a heart attack is no reason for you to stay
-a still life on your bedroom floor
-stripped down to the bone
+A still life on your bedroom floor stripped down to the bone

 I'm not dead

-So shoot me, I'm no longer scared
+So shoot me, i'm no longer scared
-Take me out, I'm no longer scared
+Take me out, i'm no longer scared

 Timer's on and going down
 You need to leave a trace